Diagnose a Flashing Check Engine Light in Your Acura at the Best Garage in Marlborough

 Improper fuel mixtures

-The components of your fuel system are responsible for making sure your engine is fed the proper ratio of fuel to oxygen for ideal firing conditions.
-If the mixture has too much air, your Acura will experience slow acceleration or backfiring; while a mixture with too much fuel can cause overheating and jerking while you drive, in addition to a flashing check engine light.
+proper ratio of fuel to oxygen for ideal firing conditions.
+If the mixture has too much air, your Acura will experience slow acceleration or backfiring ; while a mixture with too much fuel can cause overheating and jerking while you drive, in addition to a flashing check engine light .

 Ignition issues

-Components of your ignition system, such as spark plugs and ignition coils, aren’t built to last forever, which means they will eventually fail.
+Components of your ignition system , such as spark plugs and ignition coils , aren’t built to last forever, which means they will eventually fail.
 If your spark plugs are burnt or your ignition coils are cracked or otherwise damaged, you may notice that your car is suffering in decreased performance in addition to a flashing check engine light.

 Low compression